 While humans are able to take birth control pills fairly easily, it's much harder for dogs to absorb the hormones orally.
 Because of this, a small implant that releases delayed hormones works much better.
 These implants are placed near the dog's belly button, and provide enough hormones to stop your dog from going into heat.
 The device also lowers testosterone, rendering male dogs infertile too.
 The implants can be left in for up to a year and a half, so the maintenance costs stay low for the owner.

-Another way to sterilize your pupper is to bring him in for regular injections.
+Another way to sterilize your pupper is to bring them in for regular injections.
 With this method, the vet puts a syringe full of chemicals right under the dog's skin.
 These chemicals affect the ovaries or testicles and render them incapacitated.
 Some of these injections are actually permanent and only require one dose!
 Others need multiple administrations to work properly.

-It's possible to to make a dog infertile simply by creating antibodies.
+It's possible to make a dog infertile simply by creating antibodies.
 Vaccines are being developed right now that stop sperm from attaching to a female.
 It's important to note that no body function is lost with this vaccine, so your girl dog would still go through heat cycles if she received it.
 And because it works on proteins in the uterus, it's no help to boy dogs!
 So far it's only about 75% effective, so more work definitely needs to be done before it can be released.

 That being said, these methods of contraception are really exciting.
 Shelters would be able to finally tackle overpopulation without breaking the bank.
 Strays could easily be injected and rehomed without a stressful operation and the use of anesthesia.